Who should be considered a ‘minority community’ in India, is the question here:

 Over 190 million Indian Muslims, forming 14.2% population and growing at the fastest pace (fertility 3.2 per woman compared with the declining national average of 2.2) or less than 60,000 Parsees who are at the risk of extinction (fertility just 0.8 per woman)?

 To any rational mind, calling Parsees minority makes sense; handful Jews in India can be surely called minority.
 But saying that Indian Muslims are ‘minority’ defies all rationality.
 They are the third largest Muslim population in the world, after Indonesia and Pakistan.
-The population of Indian Muslims is more than the combined populations of two biggest Muslim countries: Egypt (94 million) and Iran (82 million) and three times the population of UK.
+The population of Indian Muslims is more than the combined populations of two biggest Muslim countries in the Middle East: Egypt (94 million) and Iran (82 million) and three times the population of UK in Europe.
 They are actually a full nation (as big as the neighboring “Terroristan”, misleadingly called Pakistan) inside India!
-And if taken together, their population almost equals that of Uttar Pradesh, the most populous Indian state.
+And if lumped together, the population of Indian Muslims almost equals that of Uttar Pradesh, the most populous Indian state.

 Therefore, it is difficult to understand the relevance of majority-minority divide in India; it serves no purpose.
 Pragmatically speaking, it only polarizes the society.
 And if politicians have been using it, politics must be the only intention.
 The word ‘minority’ is the most ‘relished’ word for politicians who indulge in appeasement politics for Muslim votes.
 For them ‘minority’ is synonymous with ‘Muslim’ – more accurately, the Muslim clerics whose dictates swing Muslim votes.
 ‘Minority’ word suits them for playing the game of vote-bank politics.
 Having fallen in their trap over time, Muslims started to call themselves ‘minority community.’
 But looking at their cosmic headcount of over 190 million, it is really hilarious and ridiculous both.

-If smallness of numbers alone make people’s life hard, as the minority appeaser politicians and Muslim leaders want us to believe, then life of the Parsees and the Jews living in India must be really horrifying due to their microscopic headcounts.
+If smallness of numbers alone make people’s life hard, then life of the Parsis and the Jews living in India must be really horrifying due to their microscopic headcounts.
 But contrary to this silly logic, both these communities have been living intermingled with the majority Hindus for ages.
 Their contribution to Indian society is exceptionally high compared with their hardly-visible numbers – that makes them pride of India.
 Moreover, unlike Muslims and Christian, they don’t run ‘religious conversion’ industry to prop up their numbers for political mileage.

 Again, contrary to the deceptive narrative of ‘majority Hindus’ oppressing ‘minorities’ the government of India has launched a special ‘Jiyo Parsi’ program in 2013 to prop up the population of the Parsees community which has been declining dangerously.
 The population of Parsees fell from 1.14 lakh in 1941 to 57,264 in 2011.
 In the past two decades, on an average just 200 births took place annually in the community.
 The very low fertility rate (just around 0.8 child per woman) has put the community to the risk of extinction in the coming years.
 Such a gesture is possible only in ‘Hindustan’ – the land of Hindus, due to their highly compassionate and accommodative way of thinking.
-There has to be something remarkably humane about Hindu culture that today globally the largest population of Parsees lives in India.
+There has to be something remarkably humane about the Hindu culture that today the largest population of Parsees lives in India – even more than in their own ancient land, Iran from where they had run 1200 years ago to save their religion from invading Muslim barbarians.
 In contrast, one can easily imagine their fate in any ‘Islamic State’ run on Sharia constitution.

 Why should Religion decide Minority Status?